 Is All Affair In Love and War?

-In 31 films there are only two cases in which married men commit adultery.
+In 31 films there are only two instances in which married men commit adultery, but in both cases it is the woman who initiates and controls events.
+These were in two films made in the middle of the series (1966 and 1969) at the height of the sexual revolution.
 In Carry On Camping Peter Potter (Terry Scott) is seduced by Sally (Trisha Noble) when feeling neglected, frustrated and trapped with his married life.
 The other example occurs when Detective Bung (Harry H Corbett) is trying to solve the case of disappearing women in Carry On Screaming!.
 While investigating a spooky house he is seduced by the vamp Valeria (Fenella Fielding).
 Initially punished for this transgression by being transformed into a mindless monster, long-term his love affair results in his living happily ever after with Valeria while his constant nagging wife Emily (Joan Sims) is frozen and trapped as a mannequin.
 This harsh penalty is presented as being a just reward for her earlier attitude towards him and is even presented as a punishment she agrees with; the film ends with her winking to camera.

 Curiously, with the single exception of Carry On Screaming!, adultery is always presented as leading to the strengthening of marital bonds, which are renewed with a new male-dominance.
 Following his experience with Sally, Peter Potter rekindles with passion his relationship with his wife having found confidence that has allowed him to re-establish control.
 Similarly in Carry On Abroad, Evelyn Blunt (June Whitfield) has her love for her husband (Kenneth Connor) renewed following her affair with the barman and she suddenly becomes submissive.